9 min read

 The executives who maintain a distinctive voice in AI-assisted operations do so through intentional documentation.
 They invest time at the start of an engagement to capture, in detail, how they think: the vocabulary they use, the examples they reach for, the positions they hold, the topics they claim and the ones they deliberately avoid.

 This documentation becomes the source material that constrains the AI.
-Instead of asking an AI to generate content, you ask it to structure and develop a perspective that already exists—one that's been captured, validated, and codified.
+Instead of asking an AI to generate content, you ask it to structure and develop a perspective that already existsβ€”one that's been captured, validated, and codified.
 The output sounds like the executive because it starts from the executive's actual thinking.

-The Edelman data is instructive here: 95% of decision-makers say they're more receptive to outreach from executives with a consistent thought leadership presence, and 79% say thought leadership makes them more likely to advocate internally for a vendor.
-Those outcomes depend entirely on the content being recognizably specific—identifiable as coming from a particular person with a particular point of view.
+The Edelman data is instructive here: 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales outreach, and 79% say they're more likely to advocate for a vendor's proposal when that vendor consistently produces high-quality thought leadership.
+Those outcomes depend entirely on the content being recognizably specificβ€”identifiable as coming from a particular person with a particular point of view.

 The Opportunity Right Now

 Executives who have been publishing consistently, with a specific and recognizable point of view, are building the corpus that gets cited.
-Executives who haven't started yet are invisible to that discovery layer—regardless of how good their actual perspective is.
+Executives who haven't started yet are invisible to that discovery layerβ€”regardless of how good their actual perspective is.

 AI won't replace your voice.
 But it will absolutely amplify the voices of executives who use it correctly while yours remains unpublished.